 Table 1.
-SENTINEL2 orbit characteristics and maximum scan angle Table 2.
+SENTINEL2 orbit characteristics and maximum scan angle13 Table 2.
 SENTINEL2 spectral characteristics: band centre and width, spatial resolution and use.
-13 Table 3.
-SENTINEL2 spectral characteristics: band centre and width, spatial resolution of the 8 selected bands used Table 4: Minimum, maximum values and associated resolution for the five products Table 5.
+14 Table 3.
+SENTINEL2 spectral characteristics: band centre and width, spatial resolution.
+Crosses indicate the bands selected to train the neural network for the 20m resolution product (NNET 20m) and the 10m product (NNET 10m).
+Table 4: Minimum, maximum values and associated resolution for the five products and the two spatial resolutions20 Table 5.
 Distribution of the input variables of the radiative transfer model used to generate the training data base.
 Truncated Gaussian, log-normal or uniform distribution laws are used, characterized by the mode, the standard deviation (s), and minimum and maximum values.
 The number of classes for each variable is presented (Nb_Class) Table 6.
-Values used for the co-distributions of the variables with LAI (see Figure 14) Table 7.
-Characteristics of the uncertainties model used.
-37 Table 8.
-Minimum and maximum input values (bounding box) of the definition domain for inputsfrom SENTINEL2 TOC reflectance.45 Table 9.
-Tolerance, and Minimum (P min ) and maximum (P max ) values admitted for the products 46
+Values used for the co-distributions of the variables with LAI (see Figure 14)32 Table 7.
+Characteristics of the uncertainties model used Table 8.
+Theoretical performances of the neural networks trained for each variables and using the spectral bands available at 10m resolution, and the spectral bands at 20m resolution Table 9.
+Minimum and maximum input values (bounding box) of the definition domain for inputs from SENTINEL2A TOC reflectance (20m).
+Note that these values vary from one dataset to another and the user has to referred to the excel datasheet delivered with the neural network design description.
+Table 10.
+Tolerance, and Minimum (P{min}) and maximum (P{max}) values admitted for the products.
+50